ilyesedina/RestAPI/readme.md

 # Building a REST API with MEN
-> CRUD API that also has authentication bilt in (without frontend).
+> CRUD API that also has authentication built-in (without frontend).

 ## Database - NoSQL
 * MongoDB Atlas